Cars Brands that start with B

 Brabus GmbH Logo

-The automotive company Brabus GmbH from Bottrop (Germany) was founded in 1977.
-The founders of the brand were Klaus Brackmann and Bodo Buschmann.
-They made up the name of their company from the initial letters of their surnames.
-Initially, the company focused on selling Mercedes-Benz products.
-Today its main directions are car alteration, accessories, tuning of bodies, and engines of Mercedes-Benz cars, produced by Daimler AG, Smart, and Maybach brands.
-Today the brand is the leading exclusive tuning studio.
+The automobile company Brabus GmbH was founded in 1977 in Bottrop, Germany.
+The brand was founded by Klaus Brackmann and Bodo Buschmann.
+They made the name of their company from the initial letters of their surnames.
+Initially, the company specialized in the sale of Mercedes-Benz products.
+Today, its main areas of focus are car remodeling, accessories, and body and engine tuning of Mercedes-Benz vehicles manufactured under the Daimler AG, Smart, and Maybach brands.
+Today, the brand is a leading exclusive tuning studio.

 Bradley Automotive